OmniEarth-Bench: Towards Holistic Evaluation of Earth's Six Spheres and Cross-Spheres Interactions with Multimodal Observational Earth Data: Appendix

 \subsection{Detailed results of specific sub-tasks (L-4 dimension).}

 \textbf{Worse performance of Qwen2.5-VL.} Qwen2.5-VL lagged behind contemporary open-source models like InterVL3 on Earth-related tasks, with both its 7B and 72B versions rarely ranking first in any L4 subtask.
 Despite its larger parameter size, the 72B model often scored zero on multiple tasks.
 However, this low accuracy shouldn't be seen as a lack of capability.Qwen2.5-VL often responds with “E (unable to answer)” when lacking domain knowledge—an honest approach.
-In contrast, some models tend to guess when uncertain, which is less desirable.\textbf{Many models scored zero on various sub-tasks.} Even the top-performing InternVL3-78B failed on several.
+In contrast, some models tend to guess when uncertain, which is less desirable.

+\textbf{Many models scored zero on various sub-tasks.} Even the top-performing InternVL3-78B failed on several.
 GPT-4o, a widely used closed-source model, recorded zero accuracy on nearly half the tasks.
-These results underscore the effectiveness and domain specificity of our sub-task design. \textbf{No significant gap between closed-source and open-source models. } Although Gemini and Claude3 slightly lag behind LLaVA-OneVision and InternVL3 on sub-tasks, the gap is minimal.
-This indicates that open-source multimodal models are still well-suited for advancing Earth science research and agent development, without relying exclusively on closed-source alternatives.\textbf{Poor performance of some subtasks in Cross-sphere. } In the cross-sphere species richness prediction task, no model surpassed 10\% accuracy on 900 test samples, which aligns with expectations given the task's complexity.
-Integrating climate variables, satellite imagery, and vegetation factors creates a highly intricate prediction challenge beyond the capabilities of current models. \textbf{InternVL3 outperform other MLLMs in CoT tasks.} The InterVL3 series performed strongly on CoT tasks, with both the 7B and 78B models achieving top results across all subtasks, showcasing their strength in geoscience chain-of-thought reasoning.
+These results underscore the effectiveness and domain specificity of our sub-task design.

+\textbf{No significant gap between closed-source and open-source models. } Although Gemini and Claude3 slightly lag behind LLaVA-OneVision and InternVL3 on sub-tasks, the gap is minimal.
+This indicates that open-source multimodal models are still well-suited for advancing Earth science research and agent development, without relying exclusively on closed-source alternatives.

+\textbf{Poor performance of some subtasks in Cross-sphere. } In the cross-sphere species richness prediction task, no model surpassed 10\% accuracy on 900 test samples, which aligns with expectations given the task's complexity.
+Integrating climate variables, satellite imagery, and vegetation factors creates a highly intricate prediction challenge beyond the capabilities of current models.

+\textbf{InternVL3 outperforms other MLLMs in CoT tasks.} The InterVL3 series performed strongly on CoT tasks, with both the 7B and 78B models achieving top results across all subtasks, showcasing their strength in geoscience chain-of-thought reasoning.
 Future geoscience reasoning tasks could benefit from further training and application of this series.

-\textbf{Visual grounding performance is notably poor across all models} It exposing two main shortcomings: limited geoscientific knowledge and weak visual localization capabilities.
+\textbf{Visual grounding performance is notably poor across all models} It exposes two main shortcomings: limited geoscientific knowledge and weak visual localization capabilities.
 Both open- and closed-source models fall short in these aspects.